Skip to main content

 Console.ReadLine();

-// the plugin exposes multiple functions like Pause(), Resume(), ApplySettings(...), etc.
+// Example: The plugin exposes functions like ApplySettings(...)

 plugin.ApplySettings(new Dictionary<string, string> {{"update_frequency", "2"}});

-// prevent the program from exiting immediately
+// Prevent the program from exiting immediately

 Console.ReadLine();

-MoBro
+MoBro Integration

-Publish as .zip
+Publish as a .zip

-CLI
+Using the CLI

 mobro publish .